astronomer/docs/learn/airflow-advanced-cluster-policies.md

 - Set default arguments on DAGs/Tasks
 - Skip a DAG or Task or route a Task to a different worker queue

-In this guide, you'll learn about the types of cluster policies, how they policies work, and how to implement them in Airflow.
+In this guide, you'll learn about the types of cluster policies, how the policies work, and how to implement them in Airflow.

 ## Assumed knowledge